 Promoting British Values at Kingsley Special Academy

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
-In Our Foundation Department we understand that the society we live in is diverse and therefore, our curriculum and life within school reflects this.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
+At Kingsley School and across the Kingsley Learning Foundation Trust we understand that the society we live in is diverse and therefore, the curriculum and life within school reflects this.
 For our children, we aim to continually weave the thread of social, cultural, moral and spiritual British values throughout day to day school life.
 Underpinning this are the values and understanding of democracy, law, liberty, respect, tolerance, tradition and heritage.
 The ‘Equality Act 2010’ protects all individuals from discrimination and it is the school’s duty to ensure that all individuals have equal access and opportunity to all that is on offer.

 In our school we uphold and teach pupils about British Values which are defined as: